Inside: Get 35+ ideas for protein snacks for kids, plus a printable list to hang on the fridge or take the grocery store.

 These are a huge hit with my kids.
 Fill with the meat (or not) and cheese they like best.
 GET THE RECIPE

 Whole grain bread tends to have more protein, but white is fine if that’s what your kids prefer.

 Higher Protein Snacks For Kids (16-20 grams each)

-Each of these waffles packs 20 grams of protein.
+Two of these waffles pack 15 grams of protein.
 Top with syrup, or nut butter and fruit.
 GET THE RECIPE (Kids prefer pancakes?
 Try these Protein Pancakes and pair with a glass of dairy or soy milk for 19 grams of total protein.)

 30. One cup Greek yogurt

 Because it’s strained, Greek yogurt has more protein per serving than regular yogurt.